-At the top, we have a fully circular AMOLED screen of 1.28 inches and a resolution of 328 x 328 pixels.
+At the top, we have a fully circular AMOLED screen of 1.28 inches and a 328 x 328 pixels resolution.
 From it, we can access the “Tiles“, a new feature of Wear OS that allows you to consult information and perform actions by sliding to the right or left.
-Through gestures we will also be able to access the applications, highlighting Spotify or Noonlight and Cardiogram, which are preinstalled.
+Through gestures we can also access the applications, highlighting Spotify or Noonlight and Cardiogram, which are preinstalled.

 Fossils new battery management mode

 Fossil watches allow changing the battery management mode to improve autonomy.
 Now that we talk about applications, let’s talk about functions.
 The extended battery mode is an elegant way of referring to different battery management systems.
 There are four and they are the following:

 1. Extended battery mode: only essential functions of the watch are left activated and, depending on the brand, “extend a single charge to several days“.